dddops/dddops/READ.md

 Hi there <br/>
-I'm a student studying to become a developer. https://velog.io/@dddops/posts <br/>
+I'm a student studying to become a developer.<br/>
+https://velog.io/@dddops/posts <br/>
 Come here if you want to follow my progress, as I'm always posting about what I'm learning. blow is the tech stacks that i learned or currently learning